amullins2/HumanIsletMLPipeline_2024/MitochondrialProteinExpressionAnalysis/README.md

 The repository includes various plots to help visualise and interpret the data:
 - Bar Chart of Beta Cell Counts by Diabetes Status.
-- Violin Plots by Sex and Diabetes Status.
 - Proportional Stacked Bar Charts.
-- Residual Analysis by Cell Type.
 - Scatter Plots by BMI and Age.